sparkles-web/sparkles/README.md

 ## Why 'sparkles'?

-Naming is hard.
+[Naming is hard].
 Also, there's already an emoji.

 [Naming is hard]: https://twitter.com/edefic/status/843872016109391872